Tim Mayer

-Timothy A. Mayer II (born February 19, 1966) is an active motorsports organizer and official, having been SVP of CART / ChampCar; COO of IMSA and the American Le Mans Series; organizer of races worldwide and a steward for the FIA's World Championships, including Formula One.
+Timothy A. Mayer II (born February 19, 1966) is a motorsports organizer and official, having been SVP then EVP of Champ Car, COO of the International Motor Sports Association and the American Le Mans Series, and a steward for the FIA's World Championships, including Formula One, World Endurance Championship, World RallyCross Championship and World Rally Championship.

 Early life

 The son of American motor racing identity Teddy Mayer and Sarah Mayer (née Bryant, now Dean), Mayer was named after his uncle, racing driver Timmy Mayer.
 Mayer was educated at Wellington College in the UK and Lehigh University in Pennsylvania (BS Management).
 Mayer enlisted in the US Army from 1986 to 1990, receiving a commission in the Infantry in 1991, before transferring to the US Army Reserve (Civil Affairs).

 Motorsport career

+1990s

-Mayer worked with two time World Formula One Champion Emerson Fittipaldi from 1992-1994, and in 1995 established G3 Communications.
-Between 1995 and 1998, he served as Executive Producer for all Brazilian telecasts of IndyCar, Indy 500 and CART (IndyCar) races.
+Mayer worked with World Formula One Champion Emerson Fittipaldi from 1992-1994, and in 1994 established G3 Communications.
+Between 1994 and 1998, he served as executive producer for all Brazilian telecasts of IndyCar, Indy 500 and CART (IndyCar) races.
 He helped to found, build and operate the Rio de Janeiro Grand Prix (Rio 400).
 He provided logistics for the Australian Grand Prix and also produced many other international telecasts.

-In 1998, Mayer went to work for CART as Senior Vice President of Racing Operations.
-He subsequently held positions as SVP Promoter Relations, and Special Assistant to the Chairman.
-He operated CART's worldwide operations, logistics and television - running races across the US, Canada, Mexico, Japan, Australia, the UK and Germany.
+In 1998, Mayer went to work for CART as senior vice president of racing operations.
+He subsequently held positions as senior vice president of promoter relations, and Executive Vice President and special assistant to the chairman.
+He operated CART's worldwide operations, logistics and television, running races across the US, Canada, Mexico, Japan, Australia, the UK and Germany.

+2000s

 In 2003, Mayer left CART to work directly on UK and German races for CART.

-In 2004, he was hired as the Chief Operating Officer of International Motor Sports Association (IMSA).
-In 2006, he also added the title of Chief Operating Officer of the American Le Mans Series (ALMS) and in 2008 added the title of Race Director for ALMS.
-During Mayer's tenure as COO, IMSA and the American Le Mans Series have risen significantly in prominence, becoming the world's pre-eminent sportscar racing series, and with IMSA re-gaining its role as an eminent sanctioning body.
+In 2004, he was hired as the chief operating officer of International Motor Sports Association (IMSA).
+In 2006, he also added the title of Chief Operating Officer of the American Le Mans Series (ALMS) and in 2008 added the title of race director for ALMS.

 Mayer left IMSA and the ALMS at the end of 2009, returning to consulting for a variety of companies, through his company G3 Communications.
-He was elected as an Independent Director of the ACCUS (Automobile Competition Committee of the United States) and is the Alternate Delegate to the FIA.
+He was elected as an independent director of the Automobile Competition Committee for the United States (ACCUS) and was the alternate delegate to the FIA.